trotter/trotter.github.com/_posts/2012-05-02-creating-aws-identity-and-access-management-signing-certificates.markdown

 # Upload certificate

-Our final step is to upload our public key to amazon.
+Our final step is to upload our certificate to amazon.
 First, open the file and copy the contents.
-If you're on a mac, you can do this by running `cat pk-amazon.pem | pbcopy` from the command line.
+If you're on a mac, you can do this by running `cat cert-amazon.pem | pbcopy` from the command line.
 Next, go back to your AWS console, click on your user, and choose the "Security Credentials" tab in the info window.
 Click the "Manage Signing Certificates" button, followed by "Upload Signing Certificates" in the